danfic01/landing-page/README.md

 # landing-page
-sample website landing page layout
+This project is a sample landing page layout created using flexbox.